UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 So it's a pretty good candidate for an object-oriented approach.

-As you design appropriate classes, keep in mind these three guidlines for good code structure:
+As you design appropriate classes, keep in mind these three guidelines for good code structure:

 1) Encapsulation: you have a data structure that holds your data, and you have functions that manipulate that data -- you want them "bundled up" in a neat package, so that the rest of the code doesn't need to know about the data structure you are using.